A Comparison of Different Methods to Adjust Survival Curves for Confounders: Simulation Study

-\begin{description} \item[Step 1] First, a \emph{super-population} of one million people is generated. \begin{description} \item[A] Six independent and identically distributed variables ($X_1, X_2, X_3, X_4, X_5, X_6$) are generated for each person.
-The distributions used are listed in figure~\ref{fig::causal_diagram} \item[B] Based on those six variables and the causal coefficients listed in figure~\ref{fig::causal_diagram} two survival times are simulated for each individual.
+\begin{description} \item[Step 1] First, a \emph{super-population} of one million people is generated.
+The distributions and causal coefficients used are listed below. \begin{description} \item[A] Four independent and identically distributed variables ($X_1, X_3, X_4, X_6$) are generated for each person. \item[B] Two further variables ($X_2$, $X_5$) are generated, where $X_2$ is partially caused by $X_3$ and $X_5$ is partially caused by $X_6$. \item[C] Based on those six variables and the causal coefficients listed below two survival times are simulated for each individual (using $Z$, $X_1$, $X_2$, $X_4$ with linear effects and $X_5$ with a quadratic effect).
 One for $Z = 0$ (control group) and one for $Z = 1$ (treatment group), using the same stream of random numbers.
 The result is a population of individuals in which both potential survival times are known.
-To generate the survival times we use the method of \textcite{Bender2005} with a Weibull distribution ($\lambda = 2, \gamma = 1.8$). \item[C] Following \textcite{Chatton2020}, the probability of receiving the treatment $P(Z = 1|X)$ is determined by a logistic regression model, using the same covariates as before and the causal coefficients listed in figure~\ref{fig::causal_diagram}.
-The intercept is set to $-0.5$, which results in approximately 50\% of all individuals receiving the treatment. \item[D] The true counterfactual survival curves $S_z(t)$ are calculated using simple proportions: where $t_{iz}$ is the potential survival time of individual $i$ given treatment $z$.
+To generate the survival times we use the method of \textcite{Bender2005} with a Weibull distribution ($\lambda = 2, \gamma = 1.8$). \item[D] Following \textcite{Chatton2020}, the probability of receiving the treatment $P(Z = 1|X)$ is determined by a logistic regression model, using the covariates $X_2$, $X_3$, $X_5$ and $X_6$ and the causal coefficients listed below, where $X_2$ has a quadratic effect on the probability.
+The intercept is set to $-1.2$, which results in approximately 50\% of all individuals receiving the treatment. \item[E] The true counterfactual survival curves $S_z(t)$ are calculated using simple proportions: where $t_{iz}$ is the potential survival time of individual $i$ given treatment $z$.
 Those are displayed in the online appendix. \end{description} \item[Step 2] A simple random sample without replacement is drawn from the super-population. \item[Step 3] For each person in the sample, the treatment status $z_i$ is generated using a Bernoulli trial using the previously estimated probability of receiving treatment.
-Only the survival time corresponding to the drawn treatment status is kept in the sample. \item[Step 4] Random right-censoring is introduced using another Weibull distribution ($\lambda = 1, \gamma = 2$). \item[Step 5] All considered methods are used to estimate the treatment-specific average survival probability for each treatment level at a fine grid of points in time. \end{description}
+Only the survival time corresponding to the drawn treatment status is kept in the sample. \item[Step 4] Random right-censoring is introduced using another Weibull distribution ($\lambda = 1, \gamma = 2$), resulting in $22.90$\% of right-censored individuals on average. \item[Step 5] All considered methods are used to estimate the treatment-specific causal survival probability for each treatment level at a fine grid of points in time (37 equally spaced points from 0.05 to 1.5). \end{description}